Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 **Summary By**

-These summaries are used to query pit volumes, design dumps, and construct leach pads. t is applied to any shapes that are present in the CutterResult layer.
+These summaries are used to query pit volumes, design dumps, and construct leach pads.
+It is applied to any shapes that are present in the CutterResult layer.
 The mass data is independent of the Mineplan

 The **Summary By** provides three options to filter: